ansaridan/jhu-data-engineering-team-5/README.md

 ## Running/Using the Flask API
 You can test the Flask API in a number of ways.
 From within the Jupyter container, it can be started in a CLI with `python3 api/api.py` and then tested at `http://localhost:8001`.
 There is also a notebook `api/api_extract.ipynb` that can be run in the Jupyter container to show the functionality once the API has been started.

-The docker-compose starts a container with the API running (`flask-api`) which can be accessed from another container at the address `http://flask-api:8001`.

-The API has the following commands
+The API has the following commands:
   - `/get_station_ids`
   - `/read_precip_data`
   - `/read_general_data`